Updated: Jun 6

 Name the Feeling

 When moving too quickly from step one (see someone crying) to solving the problem for them (new balloon) kids miss the lesson of allowing feelings and feeling understood.
 Children need to learn that emotions aren’t bad and they can deal with them.

 What if your husband/partner took the above 5 steps next time you were upset?
 Hahaha.
 Can you imagine?

 You don’t even have to tell him all of the details of the problem (which may be what he wants to avoid) if you feel that he accepts your being upset.
 Maybe he just holds you and strokes your hair while you cry.
-Then you can gain strength and not feel so upset.
+Then you can gain strength and not feel so emotional.
 You could then say, “I know what I’m going to tell her.
-Thanks, babe for being so understanding and sweet!”
+Thanks babe, for being so understanding and sweet!”

 I hope that we can raise some kinder, gentler human males to make the world a better place.
 I, for one, like a sensitive man.